-However, we can’t help but feel that both apps may leave you wanting for more.
+However, we can’t help but feel that both note taking apps may leave you wanting for more.

 For starters, firing up a new window or app each time you want to take notes at work is not easy.
 And the tradeoff between features and storage is simply not enough for a professional user.